Trends in Payments: The Future, Opportunities, and Case Studies from JPMC, Barclays & Visa

 Challenges and Opportunities Ahead

-With the rapid evolution of the payments industry, several challenges need to be addressed.
+With the rapid evolution of the financial services industry, several challenges need to be addressed.
 Here we’ll examine key issues such as bridging the digital divide, balancing innovation with regulation, and ensuring that payment systems are resilient and future-proof.

 Addressing the Digital Divide